 7.1.
-Cloud services requirements specification
+Cloud Services Requirements Specification

-Resource re-allocation and requirements specification have been a focus usually from the SLA fulfilment or scheduling and resource allocation perspectives.
-Hamid et al. [Fard et al. 2012] approach static scheduling with a different view, defining a multiobjective optimization algorithm and demonstrating its usefulness on real-world applications.
-The authors consider makespan, economic cost, energy consumption and reliability in their multi-objective list scheduling algorithm.
-Han et al. [Han et al. 2012] describe an approach for fine-grained scaling at resource level in addition to the VM-level scaling, which uses a lightweight scaling algorithm for improving resource utilization while reducing cloud providers' costs.
-Our approach differs from this research work in three main points: we support (i) multiple levels of elasticity control based on (ii) user-specific, high level requirements with (iii) multiple elasticity dimensions.
+Resource reallocation and requirement specification have been a focus usually from the SLA fulfilment or scheduling and resource allocation perspectives.
+Fard et al. [2012] approach static scheduling with a different view, defining a multiobjective optimization algorithm and demonstrating its usefulness on real-world applications.
+The authors consider makespan, economic cost, energy consumption, and reliability in their multiobjective list scheduling algorithm.
+Han et al. [2012] describe an approach for fine-grained scaling at the resource level in addition to the VM-level scaling, which uses a lightweight scaling algorithm for improving resource utilization while reducing cloud providers' costs.
+Our approach differs from this research work in three main points: we support (1) multiple levels of elasticity control based on (2) user-specific, high-level requirements with (3) multiple elasticity dimensions.

-Martin et al. [Martin et al. 2011] present an attempt to tackle the problem of elasticity from the point of view of resource and elasticity in SaaS based clouds.
+Martin et al. [2011] present an attempt to tackle the problem of elasticity from the point of view of resource and elasticity in SaaS-based clouds.
 The authors propose relating cost with quality: cost per performance metric (C/P) and cost per throughput (C/T).
-However, existing approaches have not developed flexible languages for controlling multi-dimensional elastic properties.
-[Galán et al. 2009] proposes an extension of OVF for service specification in cloud environments describing resource as well as business rules and enforcing them through resource allocation/de-allocation.
-Kouki et al. [Kouki et al. 2014] propose extending Cloud Service Level Agreement (CSLA) with features for cloud management, showing the degree of SLA fulfillment with and without elasticity for different cloud levels (SaaS, IaaS).
-In contrast with these approaches, our main focus is describing elasticity requirements and the different granularities at which they can be specified by developers, end-users or cloud providers.
+However, existing approaches have not developed flexible languages for controlling multidimensional elastic properties.
+Galán et al. [2009] proposes an extension of OVF for service specification in cloud environments describing resource as well as business rules and enforcing them through resource allocation/deallocation.
+Kouki et al. [2014] propose extending Cloud Service Level Agreement (CSLA) with features for cloud management, showing the degree of SLA fulfillment with and without elasticity for different cloud levels (SaaS, IaaS).
+In contrast with these approaches, our main focus is describing elasticity requirements and the different granularities at which they can be specified by developers, end-users, or cloud providers.

-The major difference between existing work and our approach from elasticity requirements specification perspective is that our work tackles elasticity requirements specification from more than one perspective (resource, quality, cost) and at different levels of granularity, thus assigning the user the capacity of specifying when the application should scale throughout its execution and, most importantly how.
+The major difference between existing work and our approach from an elasticity requirement specification perspective is that our work tackles elasticity requirement specification from more than one perspective (resource, quality, cost) and at different levels of granularity, thus assigning the user the capacity of specifying when the application should scale throughout its execution and, most importantly, how.

 7.2.
-Elasticity control of cloud services
+Elasticity Control of Cloud Services

-Elasticity control of storage based on resources and quality has been focused by various research work, e.g., adaptively deciding how many database nodes are needed depending on the monitored data in [Tsoumakos et al. 2013].
-Yu et al. [Yu and Thain 2012] propose an approach for resource management of elastic cloud workflows.
+Elasticity control of storage based on resources and quality has been focused by various research works, for example, adaptively deciding how many database nodes are needed depending on the monitored data in Tsoumakos et al. [2013].
+Yu and Thain [2012] propose an approach for resource management of elastic cloud workflows.
 They present a generic workflow architecture with components such as makeflow (that parallelizes large complex workflows on clusters grids and clouds) and master-work-workers.

-Chard et al. [Chard et al. 2015] propose an approach for cost-aware heterogeneous resources provisioning for scientific workflows.
+Chard et al. [2015] propose an approach for cost-aware heterogeneous resource provisioning for scientific workflows.
 The authors study the impact of using both by using spot and on-demand AWS instances, and different availability zones.
-Almeida et al. [Almeida et al. 2014] propose a branch and bound approach for optimally selecting services from multiple clouds during runtime.
-Based on the software product lines paradigm, the proposed approach scales well in selecting optimal resources, even for high number of possible configurations.
-In [Kranas et al. 2012] the authors propose a framework for automatic scalability using a deployment graph as a base model for the application structure.
-The authors introduce elasticity as a service (ElaaS), crosscutting different cloud stack layers (SaaS, PaaS, IaaS), to offer SLA fulfillment while decreasing operational costs.
+Almeida et al. [2014] propose a branch-and-bound approach for optimally selecting services from multiple clouds during runtime.
+Based on the software product line paradigm, the proposed approach scales well in selecting optimal resources, even for a high number of possible configurations.
+Kranas et al. [2012] propose a framework for automatic scalability using a deployment graph as a base model for the application structure.
+The authors introduce elasticity as a service (ElaaS), cross-cutting different cloud stack layers (SaaS, PaaS, IaaS), to offer SLA fulfillment while decreasing operational costs.